Morocco

 Cancellation Policy

 If you must cancel a reservation, we will provide a full refund, less $500, which is non-refundable.
-We must receive your cancellation writing at least 90 days before the Kindness trip's start date.
+We must receive your cancellation in writing at least 90 days before the Kindness trip's start date.
 We are sorry, but we cannot refund any payments for cancellations made after 90 days.

 Registration